rabem00/gitea-api-golang/README.md

 Usage:
 % ./gitea-api-golang
 Expected a subcommand:
-listrepos       - list repositories of an organisation createorg       - to create an organisation createorgrepo   - to create a repository in an organisation createteam      - to create a team in an organisation createuserpub   - to add a public key to an user createbranchprotection  - to add branch protection for a repo addteamrepo     - to add a repository to a team addteammember   - to add a member to a team
+listrepos         - list repositories of an organisation createorg         - to create an organisation createorgrepo     - to create a repository in an organisation createteam        - to create a team in an organisation createuserpub     - to add a public key to an user branchprotection  - to add branch protection for a repo addteamrepo       - to add a repository to a team addteammember     - to add a member to a team removeteamrepo    - to remove a repository to a team removeteammember  - to remove a member to a team

 % ./gitea-api-golang createorg
 Usage of createorg: